patrickbwarren/qgis-survex-import/README.md

 a PROJ.4 string.

 There is one point to bear in mind regarding the _z_ dimension data.
-Because of the (current) limitations in QGIS for creating vector layers in memory, the layer type does not explicitly know that the features include _z_ dimensions.
+Because of the (current) limitations in QGIS2 for creating vector layers in memory, the layer type does not explicitly know that the features include _z_ dimensions.
 To ensure the _z_ dimension data is correctly incorporated when saving layers by hand, in the 'Save as